andrueastman/Coursera-Machine-Learning-/README.md

-# Coursera-Machine-Learning-
+# Coursera-Machine-Learning
-My Attempts at homework assignments at Cousera
+My Attempts at homework assignments at the machine learning course on Cousera.
+Just did the cumpulsory question.
+So far :)